tomkaXX/Dev-challenge/README.md

 Write a step by step guide
 Take a pic of your shopping
 get reworded
+> Step 15
-step 15 - edit your request permission features
+ edit your request permission features
 Please provide a detailed description of how your app uses the permission or feature requested, how it adds value for a person using your app, and why it's necessary for app functionality. [?]